swiftlang/swift-evolution/proposals/NNNN-deadline.md

 `@Sendable` requirement prevented accessing actor-isolated state, making it difficult to use in isolated contexts.
 The final design uses `nonisolated(nonsending)` to enable better composition while maintaining safety.

+### Previous Incarnations

+The clock was originally suggested as a generic clock originally, however when moving to a composable interface the clock was made to be concrete to the `ContinousClock`.
+This ended up being too restrictive so that was relaxed to where a generic clock was used but restricted to a clock with the `Instant.Duration` that is `Swift.Duration`.
+This constraint allows for the composition of expirations and in the cases of differing clocks an aproximation of the expiry is made by using the delta from now as an offset.